awsdocs/amazon-rds-user-guide/doc_source/rds-on-outposts.maz.md

 # Working with Multi\-AZ deployments for Amazon RDS on AWS Outposts<a name="rds-on-outposts.maz"></a>

-For Multi\-AZ deployments, Amazon RDS creates a primary DB instance on one AWS Outpost and synchronously replicates the data to a standby DB instance on a different Outpost\.
+For Multi\-AZ deployments, Amazon RDS creates a primary DB instance on one AWS Outpost\.
+RDS synchronously replicates the data to a standby DB instance on a different Outpost\.

 Multi\-AZ deployments on AWS Outposts operate like Multi\-AZ deployments in AWS Regions, but with the following differences:
 + They require a local connection between two or more Outposts\.